YazanAmmar/obsidian-color-master/README.md

 #### 🏛️ Foundational Features
 * **Live Color Editor**: An intuitive UI with color pickers and text inputs to see your changes instantly.
 * **Full Profile Management**: Create, delete, and switch between multiple color profiles.
-Each profile can have its own colors, snippets, and theme settings.
+Each profile is a self-contained unit that holds its own colors, snippets, notice rules, and theme settings.
-* **Bilingual Interface**: Full support for both English and Arabic (العربية), with automatic Right-to-Left (RTL) mode.
+* **Bilingual & RTL Ready**: Full support for English and Arabic (العربية), with a foundational architecture built to handle Right-to-Left layouts perfectly.
 * **Beautiful Default Themes**: Comes with five stunning, ready-to-use profiles to get you started.

 #### 🚀 Power-User Tools
+* **NEW - Advanced Notice Coloring**: A revolutionary system to control the background and text color of pop-up notices based on their content (keywords or Regex).
+These rules are now saved **per-profile** and are included in exports!
-* **NEW - Per-Profile CSS Snippets!**: The "Paste CSS" feature has evolved!
-Snippets are **no longer global** and are now saved directly to the active profile.
+* **Per-Profile CSS Snippets**: Snippets are no longer global and are now saved directly to the active profile.
 This means your small CSS tweaks are perfectly organized and are **exported automatically** with your theme.
-* **NEW - Powerful Import/Export**:
+* **Powerful Import/Export**:
-    * **Create New Profile from JSON**: Easily import a `.json` file to create a brand new profile instantly, without needing to create an empty one first.
+    * **Create New Profile from JSON**: Easily import a `.json` file to create a brand new profile instantly.
-    * **Complete Profile Sync**: The "Replace" function now updates *everything* from the imported file—colors, snippets, and the Dark/Light mode theme setting.
-* **NEW - One-Click Restore**: A new **Restore (`history`) button** appears next to the default profiles.
-If you've modified a built-in theme, you can instantly revert it back to its original state, including any future default snippets.
+    * **Smarter Import**: If you import a profile with a name that already exists, a new dialog will prompt you for a different name, preventing accidental overwrites.
 * **Reliable Profile Snapshots**: Safely experiment with your colors!
-The **Pin** button now saves a complete snapshot of your profile (colors, CSS, and snippets).
-When you rename a profile, its snapshot is intelligently renamed with it.
+The **Pin** button now saves a complete snapshot of your profile, including **colors, CSS, snippets, and notice rules**.
 * **Multi-Step Color Undo**: The "Undo" button (`reset` icon) remembers the last 5 changes you made to each color.
 * **Profile-Specific Themes**: Force Obsidian into **Dark Mode** or **Light Mode** automatically when you activate a specific profile.

 #### workflow & UI
+* **NEW - Deep Search & Highlighting**: The search bar is now more powerful than ever, searching through variable **descriptions** (not just names) and highlighting matches with a beautiful animated gradient.
 * **Full CSS Editing**: Create and **edit** your CSS-based profiles and snippets at any time.
-* **Smart Search UI**: A powerful search bar to filter colors and snippets, with toggles for case-sensitivity and Regular Expressions.
-* **NEW - Eraser Tool**: A handy **Eraser (`eraser`) button** has been added to every color picker to instantly set any color to `transparent`.
+* **Eraser Tool**: A handy **Eraser (`eraser`) button** has been added to every color picker to instantly set any color to `transparent`.
 * **Workflow Hotkeys**: Assign hotkeys to toggle the plugin on/off or instantly cycle to your next profile.
 * **Performance Control (FPS Slider)**: Adjust the live preview frame rate to ensure a smooth experience.
 * **Plugin Integrations**: Full color control for the **Iconize** plugin, with an automated cleanup system.